Updated: Nov 22, 2022

-Fair is when 2 people play a game according to the same rules.
+Fair is when two people play a game according to the same rules.

-have decided that we are entitled to fairness.
+Regardless of this fact, humans have decided that we are entitled to it.

-Now our desire for fairness is a handicap.
+So much so that our desire for fairness has become a handicap.

-When the storms inevitably hit our lives we zoom in on what it's doing to us.
+When the storm inevitably hits our life we zoom in on what it is doing to us.

-We judge the fairness of it, determining our level of victimhood in the moment.
+We judge its fairness, determining our level of victimhood in the moment.

 Who said it's going to be fair?